Protonk/sr-characters/New/tank.md

 ####Bio:

-This character is...not a thinker.
-He's bigger than everyone else and he knows it, so minor social problems like not being let into a club or getting brushed off by someone with social status that other people might've ignored tend to get solved with his fists.
-Or his axe.
-Or any of the various firearms he has on his person at all times.
-Sometimes that works, sometimes it doesn't.
-Along the way he's discovered that cyberware helps it work: a lot.

-He's strong enough to rip a car door off its hinges before the driver peels away, but not quite wise enough to realize that's a worse option than tailing the driver, even when he's idling in front of a security station.
-For jobs requiring finesse, planning and poise he's a liability.
-For everything else he's a necessity.

 ####Role:

 Tank.
 The amount of incoming damage this character can take is absurd.
-22 armor and 9 to dodge so almost every damage resistance roll will be body + modified armor: potentially 20 DR for every hit that lands.
-Hit with an assault rifle with APDS rounds, they still roll 16 to resist damage.
-If they do land, any hit >1 gets reduced by 1 and the character can take 5 hits before facing a wound penalty.
+23 armor means almost every damage resistance roll will be body + modified armor: potentially 20 DR for every hit that lands.
+Hit with an assault rifle with APDS rounds, they still roll 15 to resist damage.
+If they do land, any hit >1 gets reduced by 1 and the character can take 5 hits before facing a wound penalty (6 for stun, so splitting tracks will be valuable).

-They can be something of a menace at range, with 12 to hit on the assault rifle, but their real danger is forcing a melee confrontation to soak damage.
-Much damage will be stun, so body is raised very high but not maxed in order to allow willpower to max at an even number.
-This also grants some magic resistance.
+They're fair at offense: 11 to hit with the axe, and 9 to hit with the concealed pistol.
+Real advantage comes from soaking up ***GOBS*** of damage.

 ####SINs: